jtsaito/kanji-meister/README.md

 Using the before symlink hook provided by the default AWS OpsWorks stack, the file is downloaded from a URL provided by the KANJI_MEISTER_URL environment variable.

+# Single Page App
+Currently, the main frontend interaction is provided by a single page app.
+The app's assets are entirely served from S3.
+The latest assets' bucket and file names are provided from a DynamoDB table.
+The table allows rolling out the single page app independently of the backend API (i.e., this rails app).
+The settings for the table are stored in `config/single_page_app_assets.yml`.
+Moreover, we require the EC2 instance to have AIM policies to access the DyanmoDB table.